Lachit Borphukan: The Unsung Hero Of India and Assam

 - In 2016, Assam Government inaugurated a 35 feet High statue of Lachit Borphukan in the middle of Brahmaputra River to honor the role of Lachit Borphukan in the History of Assam.
 The Statue is constructed in the middle of Brahmaputra River because it was on the Brahmaputra River in 1671 when Lachit and his Army defeated the Mughal Forces.

 - Assam Government has decided that all public offices should display the portrait of Lachit Borphukan and this order applies to all educational institutes, boards, corporation as well as on the autonomous bodies.
 The decision was taken to keep the legacy of Lachit Borphukan alive in the national life of Assam and to reflect the legendary warrior’s bravery.

-After reading all the facts about Lachit Borphukan, one can understand the importance of Lachit Borphukan in the History of India but I am sure if the name of Lachit Borphukan is asked to majority of India, they will fail to acknowledge the name.
-Even the history text books of India lack the name of Lachit Borphukan just because he was born in the eastern part of India.
-The medieval India witnessed the heroism of some of the legendary fighters but it is unfortunate of us that we remember the name of Maharana Pratap and Chhatrapati Shivaji but never ever heard the name “Lachit Borphukan”.
+After reading all the facts about Lachit Borphukan, one can understand the importance of Lachit Borphukan in the History of India but I am sure if the name of Lachit Borphukan is asked to the majority of India, they will fail to acknowledge the name.
+Even the history textbooks of India lack the name of Lachit Borphukan just because he was born in the eastern part of India.
+Medieval India witnessed the heroism of some of the legendary fighters but it is unfortunate of us that we remember the name of Maharana Pratap and Chhatrapati Shivaji but never ever heard the name “Lachit Borphukan”.